Step 2: Choose a Toolkit or Article.

 This article explains the Federal Court Stystem versus the State Court System.
 It details the types of cases heard in each system and how judges are selected.
 This article was written for the U.S. Courts website, but is reproduced here.

-This article provides brief information on what court clerks and court personnel can and cannot do to help.
-This article was written by the Texas Office of Court Administration.
+This article provides brief information on what court clerks and court personnel can and cannot do.
+This material is reproduced from content by the Texas Office of Court Administration.